ArduPilot/ardupilot_wiki/common/source/docs/common-velocity-can-escs.rst

 .. note::

     The Velocity ESC uses the PiccoloCAN protocol.
-Originally developed for the Piccolo autopilot, the protocol is now natively supported by Ardupilot
+Originally developed for the Piccolo autopilot, the protocol is now natively supported by ArduPilot

 To enable communication with the Velocity ESCs using PiccoloCAN, the following parameters must be set.